shuhuai/DeferredShadingD3D12/README.md

 ###A few management classes are used in this project:

 1.Device manager:
-  Some basic function to do rendering, and the mannager helps to initialize and get the D3D12 global components.
+  Some basic functions to do rendering, and the mannager helps to initialize and get the D3D12 global components.

 2.Shader manager: